 - A value proposition

 - Features section

 - Social proof

-We have a full guide on landing page design, which includes plenty of landing pages templates you can grab online and use for your business.
+By the way, we have a complete guide on landing page design, including plenty of landing page templates you can grab online and use for your business.

 Learn how to create a high-performing landing page with templates from the web